Mount Magnet

 The Granites near Mt Magnet.
 Photo by Marina Klochkova

-With sealed roads to all four points of the compass, Mount Magnet is considered the Magnetic Centre of Australia’s Golden Outback.
+With sealed roads to all four points of the compass, Mount Magnet is the Magnetic Centre of Australia’s Golden Outback.
 It also has a strong and rich Aboriginal presence revealed both in the ancient rocks, as well as in the modern paintings.
 After purchasing the necessities, we headed straight to Mount Magnet Visitor Centre, managed by lovely South African couple.
-Kids were fascinated by the amazing “Treasures of the Earth” rock collection, while we had a quick look at the beautiful aboriginal paintings, got some useful information there and stocked up on brochures for our next adventures.
+Kids were fascinated by the amazing “Treasures of the Earth” rock collection.
+While we had a quick look at the beautiful aboriginal paintings, got some useful information there and stocked up on brochures for our next adventures.

 At Mt Magnet Visitor Centre